-In talent management everyone from the CEO to a front line employee is charged with looking out for the next great hire, making sure new leaders are being developed, and ensuring the company's culture inspires and attracts great people and retains them.
+In talent management everyone from the CEO to a frontline employee is charged with looking out for the next great hire, making sure new leaders are being developed, and ensuring the company's culture inspires and attracts great people and retains them.
 In a company that manages talent, everyone is responsible for creating a great employee experience.

 It's especially important though, for HR and CEOs to connect on strategy.
-If HR has an understanding of the long term business strategy, they can start preparing now for the hires the company will need in the future.
+If HR has an understanding of the long-term business strategy, they can start preparing now for the hires the company will need in the future.

 CEOs are coming around to the idea that talent management is important.

-I wouldn't be surprised if we see those numbers swing even more in favor of talent management, given the current state of recruiting.
+We wouldn't be surprised if we see those numbers swing even more in favor of talent management, given the current state of recruiting.

 Right now there are some big trends shaping the talent management process.